 Most lectures will be accompanied by a group activity, such as a design critique and a redesign.
 When the class is taught in-person, these activities are just a regular part of lecture and are usually very interactive and popular.
 In times of COVID, it might be harder to get engagement at the same level.
-To incentivice participation, you now must submit 5 disccussions of group activites held during lecture.
+To incentivize participation, you now must submit 5 discussions of group activities held during lecture.
 There will likely be about 15 of these activities, you can pick which ones you want to write up and submit.
 This constitutes 5% of your grade, so it’s important to do.

 Lectures are supplemented by 60-minute labs led by the teaching assistants, focusing on technical content and on homework assignments.
 Labs introduce a homework and the related technical material.
-Labs will typically consist of a short presentation and live coding of a teaching assistants, followed by time to complete some exercises.
+Labs will typically consist of a short presentation and live coding of a teaching assistant, followed by time to complete some exercises.
 Labs are limited to the first half of the semester, details are announced in the schedule.

 At the core of the course is your project.
 The goal of the project is to design a web site and interactive visualizations that answer questions you have about some topic of your own choosing.
 You will acquire the data, design your visualizations, implement them, and critically evaluate the results.
 The path to a good visualization is going to involve mistakes and wrong turns.
 It is therefore important to recognize that mistakes are valuable in finding the path to a solution, to broadly explore the design space, and to iterate designs to improve possible solutions.
 The project has an intermediate milestone that will allow you to get feedback and to iterate.